Last Updated on March 15, 2023

-There are seemingly endless accommodations in Paris to choose from, so I’ve narrowed down my favorites with the budget-conscious traveler in mind.
-At the same time, a trip to Paris is magnificent, so I don’t blame you if you want to go all out and upgrade your accommodation.
+Finding accommodation in Paris isn’t hard to do, but finding one for a week-long stay and being a budget-conscious traveler gets tricky.
+At the same time, a trip to Paris is often once-in-a-lifetime, so I don’t blame you if you want to go all out and upgrade your accommodation.

-For me, certain neighborhoods like Saint Germain des Pres are so cozy and cute that I wouldn’t mind spending a little bit more to get my French-style fix!
+For me, certain neighborhoods like Saint Germain des Pres are so cozy and cute that I wouldn’t mind spending a little bit more to get my French glamour fix!